The Waistband That Makes Northrune Shorts More Comfortable

 That’s why we decided to take real action.
 Northrune has committed to planting trees to offset our carbon emissions and make our products as environmentally responsible as possible.

 For example, we did a deep dive into the Northrune Original Pant, calculating the full environmental impact — from the energy used to power our sewing machines, to the shipping materials, and even the short drive to the post office.
-If you want to see this full report, just click “here.”

 To help offset those emissions, we donate to the Arbor Day Foundation, which plants trees on our behalf.
 Trees are one of nature’s best tools for fighting climate change — they absorb carbon dioxide, clean the air, provide wildlife habitats, and help restore balance to the planet.